-We had to get creative to protect our employees and guests, but there’s still so many things to do in Williamsburg.
-In fact, we planned a sample itinerary for you below and we couldn’t fit everything into one day!
+We planned a sample itinerary for you below to help you fit as much as possible into your visit!
 Here’s an example of what your day could look like.
 There are a few opportunities to choose between two activities, and you never know what you’ll stumble upon or where you’ll want to linger for more questions, so remember to let your curiosity guide you!

-Here’s what the below itinerary will look like on the map.
-You can download and print our map and daily guide, or use our mobile app to navigate our 301 acres.
+You can download and print our map and daily guide to navigate our 301 acres.
 The best part?
 Every site, performance, and exhibition in your 9 a.m. – 5 p.m. schedule below is included in your admission ticket or pass.

 8:30 a.m.
 Get Started

-Park at the Visitors Center and take the foot path to the Historic Area or take a short ride on our regularly sanitized shuttle busses (beginning at 9 a.m.) to the Palace Bus Stop.
+Park at the Visitor Center and take the one-mile footpath to the Historic Area.
+Or take a short ride on our regularly sanitized buses to other sites.
+You can get your tickets digitally at online, or stop at the Visitor Center if you need help.

 9:00 a.m.
 The Governor’s Palace

-From the footpath, you’re just steps away from the seat of Royal power in 18th-century Virginia.
-Take a tour of the Palace first.
+Start with exploring the seat of Royal power in 18th-century Virginia.
+Take a tour of the Palace first, and don’t forget to check out the gardens behind it afterward.
 Tours begin at 9 a.m.
 Small groups are admitted every 15 minutes to maintain safe physical distance.
+Tours every 15 minutes.

 Travel time: 5 minutes walking